 The -flang-info-module-cmi option can be used to determine where the compiler is reading a CMI from.
 Without the option, the compiler is silent when such a read is successful.
 This option has an optional argument, which will restrict the notification to just the set of named modules or header units specified.

 The -Winvalid-imported-macros option causes all imported macros to be resolved at the end of compilation.
 Without this, imported macros are only resolved when expanded or (re)defined.
 This option detects conflicting import definitions for all macros.

-See C++ Module Mapper for details of the -fmodule-mapper family of options.
+For details of the -fmodule-mapper family of options, see Module Mapper.

 Some users like to

 distinguish module interface files with a new suffix, such as naming

 teaching all tools about the new suffix.
 A different scheme, such as